Full Wave Bridge Rectifier with Capacitor Filter Design Calculation and Formula

 The average output of the bridge rectifier is about 64% of the input voltage.
 The Bridge-type full wave rectifier can convert an AC to DC by the mean of four diodes.
 The diodes are connected in such a configuration that the output peak voltage remains equal to the secondary of the transformer peak.
 In each half-cycle, a set of two diodes conduct and block the current alternately.
 In contrast to the center-tapped rectifier, the Bridge rectifier needs four diodes instead of two diodes, which becomes expensive.

-full bridge rectifier with capacitor filter block diagram
+full bridge rectifier block diagram

 Bridge Rectifier Schematic: